9x9go/reviews/player/ReadMe.txt

-We, WGA, have changed the CSS files of Eidogo, to fit 9 x 9 Go review, as follows:
+We, WGA, have modified the code of Eidogo, to fit 9 x 9 Go review, as follows:
 1. player.css
 Line 251 (under .comments), font-size: 16px;
 Line 411 (under .board-container, height: 250px;